Soviet–Japanese border conflicts: Kanchazu Island incident

-Soviet involvement in China 1937-1941
+Soviet involvement in China 1937–1941 during the 2nd Sino-Japanese War

 In July 1937, the Japanese invaded China, starting the Second Sino-Japanese War.
-Soviet-Japanese relations were chilled by the invasion and Mikhail Kalinin, the Soviet head of state, told the American ambassador in Moscow that same month that his country was prepared for an attack by Nazi Germany in the west and Japan in the east.
+Soviet-Japanese relations were chilled by the invasion and Mikhail Kalinin, the Soviet head of state, told the American ambassador William C. Bullitt in Moscow that same month that his country was prepared for an attack by Nazi Germany in the west and Japan in the east.
 During the first two years of the war, the Soviets heavily aided the Chinese, increasing tension with Japan.
 From October 1937 to September 1939, the Soviets supplied the Chinese with 82 tanks, over 1,300 pieces of artillery, over 14,000 machine guns, 50,000 rifles, 1,550 trucks and tractors, and also ammunition, equipment and supplies.
 They also provided 3,665 military advisors and volunteers as part of the Soviet Volunteer Group.
 195 of these men, almost all officers, died in battle against Japanese forces.
 Large-scale aid ceased by the end of the Soviet–Japanese border conflicts.

-Battle of Lake Khasan
+Battle of Lake Khasan (1938)

-The Battle of Lake Khasan (July 29, 1938 – August 11, 1938), also known as the "Changkufeng Incident" (张鼓峰事件 (Zhānggǔfēng Shìjiàn), Japanese pronunciation: Chōkohō Jiken) in China and Japan, was an attempted military incursion from Manchukuo (by the Japanese) into territory claimed by the Soviet Union.
+The Battle of Lake Khasan (29 July – 11 August 1938), also known as the "Changkufeng Incident" (张鼓峰事件 (Zhānggǔfēng Shìjiàn), Japanese pronunciation: Chōkohō Jiken) in China and Japan, was an attempted military incursion from Manchukuo (by the Japanese) into territory claimed by the Soviet Union.
 This incursion was founded in the belief of the Japanese side that the Soviet Union misinterpreted the demarcation of the boundary based on the Convention of Peking treaty between the former Imperial Russia and Qing dynasty of China (and subsequent supplementary agreements on demarcation), and furthermore, that the demarcation markers had been tampered with.
 The Japanese 19th Division expelled a Soviet garrison from the disputed area, and repulsed numerous counterattacks by an overwhelmingly more numerous and heavily armed Soviet force.
-Both sides took heavy losses, though Soviet casualties were nearly three times higher than Japanese casualties, and they lost dozens of tanks.
+Both sides took heavy losses.
 The conflict was resolved diplomatically on August 10, when the Japanese ambassador in Moscow asked for peace.
 The Japanese troops withdrew the next day, and the Soviets re-occupied the area.

-Major Serious conflicts of 1939
+Major conflicts of 1939

 The conflict between the Soviet Union and Japan in 1939 is referred to by some historians as the "Forgotten Soviet-Japanese War."
 It had a lasting and significant impact on Japanese strategic decisions in World War II.

 Battles of Khalkhin Gol

-The Battle of Khalkhin Gol, sometimes spelled Halhin Gol or Khalkin Gol after the Halha River passing through the battlefield and known in Japan as the Nomonhan Incident (after a nearby village on the border between Mongolia and Manchuria), was the decisive battle of the undeclared Soviet–Japanese Border War.
+The Battle of Khalkhin Gol, sometimes spelled Halhin Gol or Khalkin Gol after the Halha River passing through the battlefield and known in Japan as the Nomonhan Incident, was the decisive battle of the undeclared Soviet–Japanese Border War.
 After skirmishes in May and June 1939, engagements with corps-sized forces took place, though the Soviets were again far more numerous and more heavily armed than the Japanese.
 There were three principal engagements: